2022 World Cup Qatar: Match schedule and timing a big 'win-win' for Indian fans | Goal.com

 It is not just those who follow European football who are tuned into the World Cup in India.
 Despite the Indian national team having never played the World Cup, the tournament has a really huge following with the average sports fan in the country, especially in football-crazy areas like Kerala, West Bengal, Goa and the North-East.

 It is a common sight in these areas to see flags and banners of nations playing the World Cup, with people discussing the tournament with passion.
-It is a common sight in restaurants and shops during the World Cup to see customers and shopkeepers tuned into World Cup matches.
+In restaurants and shops during the World Cup, one can see customers and shopkeepers tuned into World Cup matches on whatever device they have available.

 In major cities, you can even see cafes and restaurants even organise World Cup match screenings.
-In fact, even people who are not huge sports followers tune into the World Cup.
+In fact, even people who are not huge sports followers tune into the World Cup in India.

 As per the Broadcast Audience Research Council of India (BARC) data, the total cumulative reach for the World Cup 2018 on the Sony Pictures Networks (who had the broadcast rights in India) was a whopping 254 million viewers.

-The final match between France vs Croatia, which kick-off at 12:30 am, was watched by 51.2 million viewers which was the highest for any World Cup match till date in India.
-Obviously, that viewership figures are expected to be even better this time around, given the conducive match timings.
+The final match between France vs Croatia, which kicked-off at 9:30 pm, was watched by 51.2 million viewers which was the highest for any World Cup match till date in India.
+Obviously, that viewership figures are expected to be even better this time around, given the final is starting at 8:30pm - the prime-time for TV viewers in the country.

 However, the Qatar World Cup will appeal not just to television viewers in India but also those fans who make the ardent trip to experience the World Cup and watch the games live.